-If your project contains a Google App Engine application, the default App Engine service account is created in your project by default.
+If your project contains a App Engine application, the default App Engine service account is created in your project by default.
 It is identifiable using the email:

 You can create up to 100 service accounts per project (including the default